swoook/fastText/examples/metrics/README.md

 ## Single-label classification

+- It's easy to evaluate various metrics by using `sklearn`
+- E.g., `precision_recall_curve`, `fbeta_score`, `average_precision_score`, ... from `sklearn.metrics`
+- Refer to [3.3.
+Metrics and scoring: quantifying the quality of predictions](https://scikit-learn.org/stable/modules/model_evaluation.html) for more details

 ### Long-tail

-- It's more appropriate to use f-score or average precision rather than accuracy if the dataset is highly imbalanced
+- It's more appropriate to evaluate f-score or Average Precision (AP) rather than accuracy if the dataset is highly imbalanced
-- `sklearn` supports many features to evaluate the metrics
-- E.g., `precision_recall_curve`, `fbeta_score`, `average_precision_score`, ... from `sklearn.metrics`
+- See `get_precision_recall_curve` and `get_fbeta_score` showed in the `notebook.ipynb`
+- If we evaluate precision-recall curve and its f-scores, we need to find an optimal threshold and its precision, recall, and f-score
+- See `get_optimal_threshold` showed in the `notebook.ipynb`